dfsp-spirit/pkgfilecache/README.md

 ## A note regarding CRAN checks and pkgfilecache

-This is only relevant if you are using *pkgfilecache*in the unit tests or examples of your package **and** want to publish your package to CRAN.
+This is only relevant if you are using *pkgfilecache* in the unit tests or examples of your package **and** want to publish your package to CRAN.

-On the CRAN test servers, it is not allowed to write data into the user home of the user that runs the unit tests.
-But doing exactly that is the only purpose of the *pkgfilecache* package!
+On the CRAN test servers, it is not allowed to write data into the user home of the user that runs the unit tests -- but doing exactly that is the purpose of the *pkgfilecache* package!

 Currently, only the CRAN build hosts running MacOS seem to enforce this.
 So for MacOS, you will get a build error on the CRAN status page for your package.
 The solution is to disable the respective unit tests for MacOS on CRAN.
-You can check whether a test is run under these conditions, and skip it only then.
+You can check whether a test is currently being run under these conditions, and skip it only then.
+The test will still run on your local machine and on your continuous integration server.
 Here is a function that checks the condition:

 ```r
 tests_running_on_cran_under_macos <- function() {